kvshvlin/yourmailproject/index.md

 **About**.

 We are an art collective.
-We intend to get artists to illustrate postcards.
-Then sell these postcards as a product to various marketplaces.
-Then share profits with the artist.
+We get artists to illustrate postcards.
+We sell these postcards as a product.
+We share profits with the artist.

 > "The principles of true art is not to portray, but to evoke."
 > Jerzy Kosinski.